Locations / Date

 Cabin Safety Design- Certf. of Interior Changes & Repairs - Large Aeroplanes

-This 3-day training course will provide the necessary knowledge to the participants how to classify and certify Large Aeroplanes Cabin Interior Design Changes & Repairs.
-Relevant for staff at all levels within Design Organisations, with or without an EASA Design Organisation Approval, as well as Civil Aviation Authorities in third countries (Non-EASA member States).
+This 3-day training course will provide the participants with the necessary knowledge how to classify and certify Cabin Interior Design Changes & Repairs for Large Aeroplanes.

 The following subjects will be addressed:

-- Overview and detailed explanation of the relevant CS-25 paragraphs out of Subpart C (Structure) - Subpart D (Design & Construction) - Subpart F (Equipment) - Subpart H (EWIS) which may require a showing of compliance
+Overview and detailed explanation of the relevant CS-25 paragraphs of Subpart C - Structure; Subpart D - Design & Construction; Subpart F - Equipment; Subpart G - Operating Limitations and Information and Subpart H - EWIS which may require a showing of compliance in conjunction with a change or repair design.

-At the end of the training course the attendees should have the capability to classify changes to cabin interiors into minor, major or significant, identify applicable CS-25 paragraphs and have a general understanding of the Means of Compliance with these requirements.
+At the end of the training course the attendees should have the capability to classify changes and repairs to cabin interiors into minor, major or significant, identify the applicable CS-25 paragraphs requiring a showing and a verification of compliance and have a general understanding of the possible Means of Compliance with CS-25.

 Who should take this course

-Design (engineering)organizations having an EASA Design Organisation Approval (DOA) or considering to apply for such an approval.
-The training is of importance to the management of such organizations, e.g. Head of the Design Organisation, Chief Independent System monitoring and Chief Office of Airworthiness, as well as engineering staff, Office of Airworthiness staff and Compliance Verification Engineers (CVE).
+Design (engineering) organisations having an EASA DOA or ADOA approval or considering to apply for such an approval.
+The training is of importance to the management of such organisations, e.g. Head of the Design Organisation, Chief Independent Design Assurance monitoring and Chief Office of Airworthiness, as well as engineering staff, Office of Airworthiness staff and Compliance Verification Engineers (CVE).

 NOTE: Participants should bring a laptop since some of the course material is provided on USB sticks.